 Mediation is simple; it is designed to help all participants and can be especially helpful for people who believe their differences are so great that they will never be able to agree.
 It’s also for those who agree on some issues, but need help coming to resolution on that “last matter” that continues to hold up the process.
 Mediators do not render decisions like a judge or arbitrator.

 Both participants meet with a neutral mediator and work together to reach the best possible agreement of their dispute in a respectful and amicable way.
 The best agreement is one that meets the most important interests of all participants.

 Mediation is a voluntary process that requires an agreement by both parties to participate.
-However, in some court cases, mediation is mandatory prior to proceeding through traditional litigation.
+However, in some court cases such as those involving custody and parenting time, mediation is mandatory prior to proceeding through traditional litigation.

 WHAT IS ARBITRATION?

 Arbitration is a more formal process than mediation.
 In general, the arbitration process involves many of the same components as a courtroom trial.
 For example, evidence is presented, arguments are made, witnesses are called and questioned by the parties, and so forth.
 However, many of these facets are simplified or limited to make the process quicker than the typical courtroom trial.
 The process is governed by rules of arbitration which control the presentation of evidence and information to a neutral arbitrator.
 Following the required hearings, the arbitrator will usually deliver a ruling to the parties within a specific period of time.
 Depending on the type of arbitration, this ruling may be final, or there may be options to appeal.

 The difference between arbitrators and judges is important.
 When someone files a case in court, neither they nor the defending party get any input into who the judge will be.
 Judges are typically assigned randomly to a case.
 However, with an arbitration, the parties often have some input into who will end up being their arbitrator.